http2/http2.github.io/faq/index.md

 ### Why just one TCP connection?

-Right now, browsers open between four and eight connections per origin.
+With HTTP/1, browsers open between four and eight connections per origin.
 Since many sites use multiple origins, this could mean that a single page load opens more than thirty connections.

 One application opening so many connections simultaneously breaks a lot of the assumptions that TCP was built upon; since each connection will start a flood of data in the response, there's a real risk that buffers in the intervening network will overflow, causing a congestion event and retransmits.